James Clarke & Research

 Full Details ∞ pdf

 James Clarke and Mirella Lapata.
 2007.
-Modelling Compression with Discourse Consraints.
+Modelling Compression with Discourse Constraints.
 In Proceedings of the Conference on Empirical Methods in Natural Language Processing and on Computational Natural Language Learning, pages 1–11.
 Prague, Czech Republic.

 Sebastian Riedel and James Clarke.
 2006.
 Incremental Integer Linear Programming for Non-projective Dependency Parsing.
 In Proceedings of the 2006 Conference on Empirical Methods in Natural Language Processing, pages 129–137.
 Sydney, Australia.